Civil Wedding

 2. Bride's Entrance

 When everyone knows the ceremony has begun, it's time for the bride.
 This is a moment full of significance and emotion, where we can admire not only the beauty of the bride and her dress, but also the magic of the ceremony itself.
 It's also when we see the couple together for the first time, and the father of the bride gives her away to her future husband.
-Here, the couple's favorite pieces, as well as romantic movie and TV series music, fit perfectly.
+Here, the couple's favorite pieces, as well as romantic movie and TV series music, work especially well.

 • A Thousand Years - Christina Perri